SecureStackCo/app.cheapcryptobank.com/README.md

 This project builds the CheapCryptoBankApp which you can find at https://app.cheapcryptobank.com

-There are multiple components to this app.
+There are multiple components to this app: api.cheapcryptobank.com juiceshop.cheapcryptobank.com